 Outdoor Adventure Tips & Tricks

-While abiding by the new Stay-At-Home Order from Governor Mike DeWine we have compiled a list of outdoor activities to keep you active, involved (from a distance!) and engaged with the world around you.
-While the playgrounds have been closed the parks remain OPEN for business and there are many ways to get out and enjoy some socially distant fresh air activities!
+We have compiled a list of outdoor activities to keep you active, involved (from a distance!) and engaged with the world around you.
+Our parks are OPEN for business and there are many ways to get out and enjoy some socially distant fresh air activities!
 Here are a few to help.
 For more suggestions and virtual programs follow along with the Johnny Appleseed Metropolitan Parks District.

 Bird watching at the Lippincott Bird Sanctuary.
 There is a diverse array of habitats presented at the sanctuary ranging from upland prairies to wetlands to forest.
 This habitat in turn creates an opportunity for a variety of wildlife and plant life found in the park.